andrew/ultimate-awesome/README.md

 - [awesome-aisecurity](https://github.com/OpenAgenticOS/awesome-aisecurity) - A curated list of awesome resources for AI system security.
 - [awesome-openwater](https://github.com/openwaterhealth/awesome-openwater) - Community curated list of resources, tools, and papers.
 - [awesome-void-linux](https://github.com/osowoso/awesome-void-linux) - A list of awesome applications, software, tools and other materials for Void Linux.
-- [awesome-claude-agents](https://github.com/ozankasikci/awesome-claude-agents) - A curated list of agent definitions for Claude Code.
 - [45-likler](https://github.com/ozansulukpinar/45-likler) - A collection of Turkish songs from the 60s, 70s and 80s.
 - [awesome-90s](https://github.com/ozansulukpinar/awesome-90s) - A collection of Turkish pop songs from the 1990s.
 - [awesome-trail-building](https://github.com/paschmann/awesome-trail-building) - A list of trail building resources, links, guides and handbooks which help to build new, or maintain existing trails for hiking, mountain biking or general use.